afwbkbc/glsmac/README.md

 ### Linux / FreeBSD

-You will need CMake and following libraries (-dev packages if applicable):
+You will need CMake and following libraries (unless you build with `-DVENDORED_DEPENDENCIES`):

 - FreeType
 - SDL2